Scattering Spectra Models for Physics: Methods

 One may expect to compress the polyspectra in a similar manner with a wavelet transform, taking advantage of the regularities of the field probability distribution.
 However, it is non-trivial to logarithmically bin the polyspectra because more than one independent frequency is involved and the phase cancellation condition needs to be considered.

 To solve this problem, let us revisit the phase cancellation of two frequency bands, which causes their correlation to be zero,

-for $\lambda \neq \lambda'$.
-To create a non-zero correlation, we must realign the support of $W x[u,\lambda]$ and $W x[u',\lambda']$ in Fourier space through non-linear transforms.
-As shown in Fig.~\ref{FourierSupportalignment}(b), we may apply a square modulus to one band (shown in blue) in the spatial domain, which recenters its frequency support at origin.
-Indeed, $|x \star \psi_\lambda |^2 = (x \star \psi_\lambda )(x \star \psi_\lambda )^*$ has a Fourier support twice as wide as that of $x \star \psi_\lambda$, and will overlap with another wavelet band with lower frequency than $\lambda$.
-The transformed fields $|x \star \psi_\lambda |^2$ can be interpreted as maps of locally measured power spectra.
-Correlating this map with another wavelet band $x \star \psi_\lambda'$ gives some third-order moments
+for $\la \neq \la'$.
+To create a non-zero correlation, we must realign the support of $W x[u,\la]$ and $W x[u',\la']$ in Fourier space through non-linear transforms.
+As shown in Fig.~\ref{fig:FourierSupportalignment}(b), we may apply a square modulus to one band (shown in blue) in the spatial domain, which recenters its frequency support at origin.
+Indeed, $|x \star \psi_\la |^2 = (x \star \psi_\la )(x \star \psi_\la )^*$ has a Fourier support twice as wide as that of $x \star \psi_\la$, and will overlap with another wavelet band with lower frequency than $\la$.
+The transformed fields $|x \star \psi_\la |^2$ can be interpreted as maps of locally measured power spectra.
+Correlating this map with another wavelet band $x \star \psi_\la'$ gives some third-order moments

 that are a priori non-zero.
-Furthermore, for wide classes of multiscale processes having regular power spectrum, it suffices to only keep the coefficients at $u=u'$ because of random phase fluctuation (see appendix~\ref{app:wavelet}).
+Furthermore, for wide classes of multiscale processes having a regular power spectrum, it suffices to only keep the coefficients at $u=u'$ because of random phase fluctuation (see supplementary material~B).
 For stationary random fields, they can be estimated with an empirical average over $u$,